 Each input has independent gain control, and an additional rotary knob on the front adjusts the output volume.
 Direct monitoring can be toggled on and off via a button next to the headphone output.

-The Steinberg UR12 serves as an excellent entry-level device for music production and proves to be an ideal audio interface for speakers and podcasters, offering portability that fits into any bag.
-Its recording quality and technical features are usually found in more expensive devices.
+The Steinberg UR12 is an excellent entry-level device for music production and proves to be an ideal audio interface for speakers and podcasters.
+It offers portability that fits into any bag, and its recording quality and technical features are usually found in more expensive devices.

 A notable inclusion in the pack is the Cubase AI software, which provides users with a streamlined and upgradable version of Cubase.
 The only additional requirements are an existing microphone and cable or the acquisition of these components.

-Explore the options and discover the ideal budget-friendly audio interface that meets your home studio recording needs.
+Explore the options and discover the best budget audio interface for your home studio recording needs and budget.
 Whether you’re a beginner or a seasoned pro, this guide aims to simplify your search for the perfect audio interface.

 Disclaimer: Any references to any brands on this website/webpage, including reference to products, trademarks, brands and companies, are provided for description purposes only.
 We don't have any association with or endorsement by these brands or companies.
 Some of the links on our blog may be affiliate links.
 This means if you click on these links and make a purchase, we may earn a commission at no extra cost to you.